Brentwood Sexual Harassment Lawyers

 You don’t have to fight sexual harassment alone.
 Call (615) 235-6648 to schedule a free initial consultation with our knowledgeable legal team.

 Types of Sexual Harassment

-Sexual harassment can occur in all types of workplaces.
+Sexual harassment is a form of job discrimination and can occur in all types of workplaces.
 The law defines sexual harassment as any unwanted sexual advances, requests for sexual favors, or verbal or physical conduct of a sexual nature.
 Inappropriate sexual conduct creates a hostile and uncomfortable work environment.

 There are two types of claims that can be made, even though the lines have been blurred within the courtroom for many related occurrences.
 It is still important for you to know as much information as possible when it comes to workplace discrimination, so you can effectively exercise your workplace rights.